LeonardoC1302/musicFestival/guide.md

 ### GULP
 - npm i --D gulp --> install gulp as a development dependency
 - npx gulp \<name> --> execute a gulp function or task
+- If a script is made, npm run \<name> can be used to execute the gulp task